yyl/yyl.github.io/_posts/2014-06-01-aosp-keyboard-setup.md

     FATAL EXCEPTION: InitializeBinaryDictionary
     android.content.res.Resources$NotFoundException: File res/raw/main_en.dict from drawable resource ID #0x7f070003

 Seems to be some problems with the resource files.
 I found one temporary solution [here](http://stackoverflow.com/questions/19373833/android-latinime-build): changing the extension of the mentioned dict file from `.dict` to `.jet`.
 It did work but it did not provide much explanation for the error.
 I will keep an eye on that.
+Note you have to convert each dictionary you want to use.
+I only use English so I changed only `main_en.dict`.

 After such error correcting, I was able to build and run my own AOSP keyboard on my phone.
 Like I said some of the solutions I provided here are just quick fix without digging into the cause of the problem.
 But it should be enough to get you started.